stevvvn/prof/README.md

 prof
 ====

-Tiny and crappy profiler for C++0x code
+Tiny and crappy profiler for C++0x code running on OS X or Linux

 Usage
 -----